Pop-up notes are active on this page - Click any note number to view|

 At the end of the war, the firm of Jas Smith & Sons (Cleaners), which had previously occupied half of number 42, moved the local branch of its dry cleaning and dying business here, where it continued for another 20 years or thereabouts.
 Nationally, this company had, in 1920, joined with Johnson Brothers, a pioneer in the dry cleaning sector with origins in Liverpool in 1817.
 After many changes, Johnsons

 After the war, the shop was taken over by Jessie Vincent Butt and his wife Phyllis (shown right).
-He was the son of a newsagent in Heanor, Derbyshire and she was the daughter of a Heanor builder.
-They married in 1934 and moved to Beeston after first living in Sutton-in-Ashfield where he had traded as a newsagent and general dealer.
-Their son was
+He was the son of a newsagent in Heanor, Derbyshire 97 and had married Phyllis (née Vickerstaff), the daughter of a Heanor builder, in 1934 98.

-born in 1948.
+The couple had lived first in Sutton-in-Ashfield, where he had traded as a newsagent and general dealer 99 before moving to Beeston.
+Their son was born in 1948.
 After living in retirement on Wheatgrass Road in Chilwell.
-Jessie died in 1979 followed by Phyllis in 1987.
+Jessie died in 1979 followed by Phyllis in 1987 100.

 The next tenant, Pork Farms Limited was already well established in the Nottingham area with its origins, a local pie shop named 'Pork Farms' founded in 1931, acquired by Ken Parr in the early 1940s.
 By the mid-1960s, Parr had developed a chain of shops - including the one in Beeston - when the business was acquired by W Garfield Weston and then acquired by its Nottingham rival TN Parr, owned by Parr's uncle.
 Several

-changes of ownership later, and the Beeston shop closed, the company continues to produce Melton Mowbray pork pies at its Nottingham site.
+changes of ownership later, and the Beeston shop closed, the company continues to produce Melton Mowbray pork pies at its Nottingham site 101.

 More recently, the shop was occupied by Leeds Building Society and now (2017) by Co-op Travel.